-About Grand Junction Newcomers Club
+About the Grand Junction Newcomers Club

-"Where Newcomers become old friends"
+"Where newcomers become old friends."

 We are an active, fun, friendly organization of men and women striving to make your stay in the community a long and happy one.
-Click to go to the CALENDAR. to see the wide range of Club activities, and, by the way, if you have an activity you like that is missing form the list, bring it up at the next coffee, and you might be surprised.
+Click to go to the CALENDAR to see the wide range of club activities, And if you have an activity you like that is missing form the list, bring it up at the next coffee, and you might be surprised.
 A new activity group may form!

 FROM THE PRESIDENT

-Bob Noble, outgoing president
+- Bob Noble, President

-Carolyn White, Editor
+Carolyn White, editor

 Not a member of Newcomers?
 There’s an easy fix tor that.
 You don’t even have to be new to the area.
 Annual dues are just $15 or $25 for a couple.
 You can download the membership form by clicking here, and then send the completed form and a check to Grand Junction Newcomers Club, PO Box 3222, GJ 81502.
 Or better yet, come to the next monthly coffee, get to know us a bit, and sign up then.
-You’ll meet some great people, get a copy of our member directory, begin receiving our monthly newsletter and timely email alerts, can join any of our regular activity groups, and participate in special events such as our pig roast and potlucks.
+You’ll meet some great people, get a copy of our member directory, begin receiving our monthly newsletter and timely email alerts, can join any of our regular activity groups, and participate in special events such as our BBQ and holiday parties.